-What Is Litecoin and How Does It Work?
+What is Litecoin & How Does it Work? - LTC for Beginners

 Litecoin (LTC) is very much a virtual currency, and much more.
 It is peer to peer, which means that it is not governed by any central authority, the currency merely passes directly between peers on the internet.
 It acts as a means to pay people anywhere in the world without an intermediary having to process the transaction.
 The payments are incredibly fast and extremely cheap to conduct.

-It was created in 2011 and now, nearly ten years later, is the seventh-ranked cryptocurrency (at the time of writing), in terms of market cap.
+It was created by Charlie Lee in 2011 and now, nearly ten years later, is the seventh-ranked cryptocurrency (at the time of writing), in terms of market cap.
 It has experienced some massive price increases in its time, for example in November 2013 the price of Litecoin increased by 100%.

 Why Was Litecoin Invented?

 Charlie Lee, the founder of Litecoin had recognised the great potential for cryptocurrency within Bitcoin.
 However, he also noticed some inherent limitations in this new, pioneering digital asset.
 Bitcoin was relatively slow to transfer and too expensive to use routinely as a method of transaction.
 Lee understood that these were not desirable traits in a currency.

 Lee designed it to produce more blocks than Bitcoin and for it to have a higher maximum supply.
 As such, it would be faster and also be more readily available than Bitcoin.

 The digital currency has struggled with making inroads into Bitcoin's popularity, with it being difficult for many people to see past Bitcoin since it was the first of its kind.
 However, as the technology behind blockchain evolves, there is potential for many people to become frustrated with Bitcoin’s comparatively slower speed and more expensive transaction fee.
 Potentially seeing Bitcoin become more of a store of value as opposed to an option for low value, everyday payments.